-The sustainability goals set up by ÅF constitute the basis for ÅF's long-term strategic work to become a more sustainable business.
+ÅF focuses on long-term strategic work aimed at ensuring the company becomes a more sustainable business.
 The ten principles of the UN Global Compact and the OECD's guidelines are fundamental to this work.
 The company's sustainability objectives govern the priorities set in this area.
 This sustainability work is intended to contribute to the company's growth and is, therefore, followed up by both the Board of Directors and by Group management.
-For further details about the work that ÅF is engaged in with regard to sustainability, please see pages 36-43.
+For further details about the work that ÅF is engaged in with regard to sustainability, please see pages 37-45 of the annual report.